zcsherm/RayTracer/README.md

 ### What I'd like to add

 * Instead of recalculating the normal and plane constant for every object, instead transform the ray by the inverse transformation matrix.
 This should allow for intersection checking at a much lower cost
+* Add scale to objects (need to adjust all references to local coordinates)
+* Add lens options, FOV adjustment
 * Save every rendered image and stitch it together as a gif or video
 * Wireframe mode
 * Lighting